dora-metrics/pelorus/docs/GettingStarted/configuration/ExporterFailure.md

     - Only applicable for [PROVIDER](#provider) set to `pagerduty`
 - **Type:** string

 : Defines incidents priorities (comma separated) to be monitored.
-By default, monitors all urgencies.
+By default, monitors all priorities.
 To monitor incidents without priority, add **null** to this value.

 ## Configuring Jira